Of course, you should start blogging this year (2026) and beyond.

 Install Required Plugins

-WordPress plugins bring more functionalities and extend existing ones on your WordPress blog.
+WordPress plugins add functionality and extend existing ones on your WordPress blog.
 Plugins allow you to create any website without knowing anything about coding.

 For most WordPress blogs, these plugins seem to be a must-have.

-The WordPress plugins repository contains over 59,000 plugins, as I write.
-There is absolutely a plugin for any WordPress functionality you can think of.
+As I write, the WordPress plugins repository contains over 59,000 plugins.
+There is a plugin for every WordPress functionality.

 It is easy to fall in love with too many plugin installations.
-Be careful with your use of WordPress plugins.
+Be careful when using WordPress plugins.

 Bad or poorly coded plugins can break your site.
 So, make sure to read the plugin documentation before installation.